-- a statement informing both parties that they may choose a Process Support Person, who will be their advisor, who may be, but is not required to be an attorney; - any measures taken by Touro that affects both parties; - a notice informing parties of any provisions of other Touro policies that prohibit knowingly making false statements, or knowingly submitting false information; and - a notice of Touro's retaliation policy.
+- a notice informing parties of any provisions of other Touro policies that prohibit knowingly making false statements, or knowingly submitting false information; and - a notice of Touro's retaliation policy.

 The parties will be notified by their institutional email accounts if they are a student or employee, and by other reasonable means if they are neither.